dhanus/dhanus.github.io/_posts/2018-03-01-grad-school-interviews.markdown

   creditlink: "https://extension.ucsd.edu"
 ---

 <p class="intro"><span class="dropcap">M</span>y undergraduate research was in <a href="https://en.wikipedia.org/wiki/Computational_cognition">computational cognitive science</a>, so I applied to a mix of psychology and computer science programs.
-While none of the computer science programs I applied to had interviews, so my advice is coming from (a) my interviews for psychology PhD programs, and (b) discussing interviews with friends who interviewed in <a href="2018-03-01-grad-school-interviews.markdown">bioinformatics</a>.</p>
+In my experience, interviews for computer science PhD programs are relatively rare.
+So my advice is coming from (a) my interviews for psychology PhD programs, and (b) discussing interviews with friends who interviewed in computer science adjacent fields like <a href="2018-03-01-grad-school-interviews.markdown">bioinformatics</a>.</p>

 First, congratulations on getting an interview!
-If you've gotten an invitation to interview, that means that at least one professor probably thinks that you are a pretty good fit for their research group.
+If you've gotten an invitation to interview, that probably means that at least one professor probably thinks that you are a pretty good fit for their research group.

 When I did these interviews, I felt like I was being judged for two things: